Get Up to 30% Off Sitewide 72-hour delivery available for select pincodes in Delhi NCR, Bangalore & Mumbai

 Inemuri: A Peek Into The Fascinating Japanese Work Nap Ritual

-Translated literally as “present while sleeping”, Inemuri is the Japanese art of sleeping in public.
-Be it in the subway, in classrooms at school or on your desk at work.
+Translated literally as “sleeping on duty”, Inemuri is the Japanese art of sleeping in public.
+Be it the subway, classrooms or at your work desk, these spaces become your de facto bedroom.
 You truly have the freedom to sleep wherever you want, whenever you want.
-Nobody will call you out for being rude.
+Nobody will call you out or fire you!
+Well, not in Japan at least!

 Sounds liberating, right?
 We imagine it is too.

 Inemuri is actually a very common sight throughout Japan.
-You’ll often find people sprawled across the floor on subways, nodding off in classrooms or taking a catnap in the middle of a meeting.
-And nobody would frown upon or try to wake the sleeper up.
-In fact, Inemuri is a practice that’s actively encouraged in the country.
+You will often find people sprawled across the floor on subways, nodding off in classrooms or taking a catnap in the middle of a meeting.
+The Japanese can quickly sneak into their dream world and refresh their minds.

-Being one of the most sleep-deprived nations of the world – the people of Japan manage to snag around only 6 hours and 35 minutes of sleep each night – it’s no surprise that the Japanese don’t lose any moment to sleep publicly.
+Being one of the most sleep-deprived nations of the world – Japanese are known to sleep for less than 6 hours– it is no surprise that the Japanese do not lose any moment to sleep publicly.

 But to understand why Inemuri is not only accepted but encouraged, you have to know why the nation frequently tops the list of the most sleep-deprived countries on this planet.